Managing instances

 • the rules status: this section explains if the agent is up to date and how many rules is has loaded.
 If your agent did not update since a long time, this section will display an alert and provide help about how to fix the issue.

-The "instances" screen of the manager also allows to attach some parameters to your agent instances:
+The "instances" screen of the manager also allows to define some parameters for your agent instances:

 Allow the instances to log traffic